CDLUC3/Make-Data-Count/hub/citation_events/README.md

 This guide is intended to get you up-and-running with real-world Event Query API example for DataCite resources.
 We'll cover the essentials you need to know, from authentication, to retrieving results, to filtering records.
 For a full guide of the Event Query API please visit the [official guide](https://www.eventdata.crossref.org/guide/service/query-api/) as well as the [Crossref quick start guide](https://www.eventdata.crossref.org/guide/service/quickstart/).

+## What's the Event Query API ?

+The Event Query API is a service that collects and publishes events that happen in the web around DOIs.
+In the case of datacite resources, these events regurlaly are links to/from DataCite to/from other Scholalry resources.
+These links can be provided by three sources: DataCite, Crossref and DataCite Usage.

+- DataCite: Links from DataCite DOIs to Crossref DOIs.
+These are recorded in the metadata for DataCite's Registered Content.
+The data is ultimatley supplied by DataCite members who are the publishers and 'owners' of the Registered Content.
+- Crossref: Links from Crossref DOIs to DataCite DOIs.
+These are recorded in the metadata for Crosref's Registered Content.
+The data is ultimatley supplied by Crossref members who are the publishers and 'owners' of the Registered Content.
+- DataCite Usage: Links from MakeDataCount Usage Reports to DataCite DOIs.
+These are recorded in the MakeDataCount Hub API.
+The data is ultimatley supplied by DataCite clients.

 Most applications will use an existing wrapper library in the language of your choice, but it's important to familiarize yourself with the underlying API HTTP methods first.

 There's no easier way to kick the tires than through cURL.
 If you are using an alternative client, note that you are required to send a valid User Agent header in your request.

+In the rest of this guide we will run an example using the DOI `10.5061/dryad.n81g1` and retireving events/links from the `datacite` source.

 ## Retriving relationships by DOI name

-To retrieve DOI relationships we need to call the `events` resource and filter by the *DataCite* `source` and the *DOI name*.
+To retrieve DOI links we need to call the `events` resource and filter by the *DataCite* `source` and the *DOI name*.
 To filter by DOI name in this case we will use the `subj-id` filter.

     curl "https://query.eventdata.crossref.org/events?mailto=YOUR_EMAIL_HERE&&filter=source:datacite,subj-id:10.5061/dryad.n81g1"